AIForces/AIForcesAPI/docs/source/return_objects.rst

    difficulty           integer from 1 to 5  Estimated difficulty.
 5 is the most difficult. statements           string               URL, which can be used to download statements pdf.
 Read Media docs.
 May be localized. visualizer           object (dict)        Contains URL of visualizer files: html, css, js.
 Read Media docs.
-May be localized. managers             object (dict)        Managers of the contest. authors              object (dict)        Authors of the contest. minimal_players      integer              Minimal number of players in one challenge. maximal_players      integer              Maximal number of players in one challenge.
+May be localized. owners               array                Owners of the contest. authors              object (dict)        Authors of the contest. minimal_players      integer              Minimal number of players in one challenge. maximal_players      integer              Maximal number of players in one challenge.